Vansh-Baghel/JS_Things/JS_notes.md

 - Any attributes which starts with data are datasets
 - We use camel case to call it and get the answer even if in the attribute it is different .
   > EG:- data-version-number in html , Element.dataset.versionNumber

+## window.pageXoffset & window.pageYoffset

+- Used to get the distance of the page from the top most of the view port to the current view port of your page .